-Hi, I’m Phuc Nguyen, a software engineer and proud father of a wonderful 1-year-old baby boy.
+Hi, I’m Philip Phuc Nguyen, a software engineer and a proud dad.

 I started my 10-year career as a full-stack developer and later had other fancy titles such as senior engineer, tech lead, supreme commander, etc., but I mostly consider myself an explorer of ideas.

 My favorite kind of work is when there’re unconventional problems and/or constraints that can’t be solved by established good practices and patterns.
 I enjoy researching, experimenting and leading a team towards a novel solution for those challenges.
 Over the past 10 years I’ve designed solutions and architectures that transformed entire systems, improved performance by 10x, and reduced annual infrastructure cost by hundreds of thousands of dollars.
 Some of these projects are mentioned below.